Bobby Keys

 Robert Henry Keys (December 18, 1943 – December 2, 2014) was an American saxophonist who performed as a member of several horn sections of the 1970s.
-He appears on albums by the Rolling Stones, Lynyrd Skynyrd, Harry Nilsson, Delaney & Bonnie and Friends, George Harrison, John Lennon, Ringo Starr, Eric Clapton, Joe Cocker and other prominent musicians.
+He appears on albums by the Rolling Stones, Lynyrd Skynyrd, Harry Nilsson, Delaney & Bonnie and Friends, George Harrison, John Lennon, Ringo Starr, Eric Clapton, Joe Cocker, Joe Ely, and other prominent musicians.
 Keys played on hundreds of recordings, and was a touring musician from 1956 until his death in 2014.

 Early life

-Bobby Keys was born at Lubbock Army Airfield near Slaton, Texas, where his father, Bill Keys, was in the U.S. Army Air Corps.
-His mother, Lucy Keys, was 16 when she gave birth to Robert Henry (Bobby), her first child.
+Keys was born at Lubbock Army Airfield near Slaton, Texas, where his father, Bill Keys, was in the U.S. Army Air Corps.
+His mother, Lucy, was 16 when she gave birth to Bobby, her first child.
 By 1946, Bill Keys got a job for the Santa Fe Railroad in Belen, New Mexico.
 The family moved to Belen, but young Robert stayed with his grandparents in Slaton, Texas, an arrangement he was quite happy with.
 Bill and Lucy would have three more children, Gary and twins Debbie and Daryl.
 Lucy Keys Brubaker went on to become a state senator in New Mexico.